How does classic car storage affect my insurance?

 Do insurance companies have guidelines for how to store a classic car?

 Yes, insurers often have guidelines for storing a classic car.
-Proving you follow their guidelines can help you qualify for a classic car insurance policy and a better rate.
+Proving you follow their guidelines can help you qualify for a classic car insurance policy and a better rate (and also helps maintain your classic car's value).

 Progressive Classic Car by Hagerty prefers that your classic vehicle is stored in a: